Symatem/Documentation/Transport/InternalFormat.md

 (these counts are integrated in the parent node to allow binary search) and enable local updates of the now implicit addresses, thus efficient range insert / delete without moving the entire rest of the data and updating all addresses.

-### BitMap
-BitMaps consist of a virtualization header followed by all the defined payload slices without any gaps.
-The header is an associative array mapping virtual offsets to offsets inside the BitVector of the BitMap.
-BitMaps are simply the extension of BitVectors with sparsity support.

 ### Triple Index Modi
 The following modes are supported which are strict subsets of one another:
 - Single: EAV